Nightclubs elated, but doubts cloud England's 'Freedom Day'

 4 of21 A member of staff takes his temperature at The Piano Works club in Farringdon, London, Friday, July 16, 2021, in preparation for its reopening as part of the relaxation of COVID-19 restrictions.
 Thousands of young people plan to dance the night away at “Freedom Day” parties as the clock strikes midnight Monday, when almost all coronavirus restrictions in England are due to be scrapped.
 Nightclubs can open fully and are not required to use vaccine passports.
 Alberto Pezzali/AP Show More Show Less

-5 of21 A member of staff at The Piano Works club in Farringdon, London, Friday, July 16, 2021, prepares for its reopening as part of the relaxation of COVID-19 restrictions.
+5 of21 Members of staff at The Piano Works club in Farringdon, London, Friday, July 16, 2021, prepare for its reopening as part of the relaxation of COVID-19 restrictions.
 Thousands of young people plan to dance the night away at “Freedom Day” parties as the clock strikes midnight Monday, when almost all coronavirus restrictions in England are due to be scrapped.
 Nightclubs can open fully and are not required to use vaccine passports.
 Alberto Pezzali/AP Show More Show Less 6 of21

-7 of21 Members of staff at The Piano Works club in Farringdon, London, Friday, July 16, 2021, prepare for its reopening as part of the relaxation of COVID-19 restrictions.
+7 of21 A member of staff at The Piano Works club in Farringdon, London, Friday, July 16, 2021, prepares for its reopening as part of the relaxation of COVID-19 restrictions.
 Thousands of young people plan to dance the night away at “Freedom Day” parties as the clock strikes midnight Monday, when almost all coronavirus restrictions in England are due to be scrapped.
 Nightclubs can open fully and are not required to use vaccine passports.
 Alberto Pezzali/AP Show More Show Less

 8 of21 A member of staff at The Piano Works club in Farringdon, London, Friday, July 16, 2021, prepares for its reopening as part of the relaxation of COVID-19 restrictions.
 Thousands of young people plan to dance the night away at “Freedom Day” parties as the clock strikes midnight Monday, when almost all coronavirus restrictions in England are due to be scrapped.
 Nightclubs can open fully and are not required to use vaccine passports.
 Alberto Pezzali/AP Show More Show Less 9 of21